Makeademic/11tyTailwindDatabase/README.md

 mouislider.css

 img has
-database has
+documents has
-most of the database images (.png)
+most of the document images (.png)

 apple-touch-icon.png
 cover.png